oracle-livelabs/oci/gdk-oci-logging/07-build-run-native/build-run-native.md

 In this lab, you will:

 * Build and run a native executable for the application
-* Send the emails
-	* Send a simple plain-text email
-	* Send a templated email
-	* Send an email with an attachment
+* Send an HTTP POST request
+* View the application logs in OCI Logging

 ## Task 1: Build and run a native executable for the application